WhatsNewSaes/Skeleton-Sass/README.md

 Skeleton-Sass is the (un)official Sass version of [Dave Gamache's](https://twitter.com/dhg) Skeleton Framework

-Skeleton-Sass currently featues a stable 2.0.4 version of Skeleton.
+Skeleton-Sass currently featues a stable version of Skeleton 2.0.4

 -----